 The Maryland Department of the Environment (MDE) delegates the erosion and sediment control enforcement authority to Prince George’s County.
 The County must demonstrate every two years to MDE it has the ability to effectively enforce State erosion and sediment control requirements.

-Roadway infrastructure and storm water management inspections are conducted to ensure compliance with all applicable codes.
+Roadway, infrastructure and stormwater management inspections are conducted to ensure compliance with all applicable codes.

 Grading inspections assure compliance with regulations for the placement and movement of soil through the inspection and monitoring of grading operations.
 Inspections are conducted for proper soil placement, excavations, final grade elevations and stabilization.

-Chesapeake Bay Critical Area (CBCA) Program: All construction or grading operations in the area that fall within 1000 feet from tidal water are regulated by this program.
+Chesapeake Bay Critical Area (CBCA) Program: All construction or grading operations in the area that fall within 1000 feet from the tidal water are regulated by this program.
 For information about the CBCA, see the referenced links below.